ksjiang/bb85/README.md

   PUSH PSW
 ```

-Next, we set up HL as a secondary stack pointer, pointing to our first argument (the EEPROM hardwired address).
+Next, we set up HL as a secondary stack pointer, pointing to our first argument (the EEPROM hardwired address):

 ```assembly
   LXI H, 0009H
   DAD SP
 ```

-We begin communication by sending a Start condition and checking for errors.
+We begin communication by sending a Start condition and checking for errors:

 ```assembly
   LXI D, status